Key Takeaways

 The other major disadvantage of a point-to-point contract is its limited liquidity.
 If you withdraw funds from the annuity before the end of its term, those withdrawals won’t receive any gains because interest is only credited on the last day of the term.

-Point-to-point is just one of many methods that insurers use to calculate indexed annuity returns, and each method has its advantages and disadvantages.
+Point-to-point is just one of many methods that insurers use to calculate fixed index annuity returns, and each method has its advantages and disadvantages.
 If you’re thinking about purchasing an annuity, consider working with a financial advisor who can walk you through the options to find the best one for you.

 Editor Bianca Dagostino contributed to this article.